 ▲▲ Alsace Franco-Germanic region dotted with wine-road villages, starring half-timbered Colmar and its world-class art, and high-powered Strasbourg and its sensational cathedral.

-▲▲ Reims and Verdun Champagne-soaked Reims with its historic cathedral and cellars serving the sparkling brew, and nearby Verdun, site of brutal WWI battles, with a compelling, unforgettable memorial.
+▲▲ Reims and Verdun Champagne-soaked Reims with a historic cathedral and cellars serving the sparkling brew, and nearby Verdun, site of brutal WWI battles, with a compelling, unforgettable memorial.

 ▲ Basque Country Isolated yet beautiful region anchored by the seaside resort town of St-Jean-de-Luz and the riverside town of Bayonne, with lovely villages dotting the countryside and easy access to cities and sights across the border in Spain.